-A School Neuropsychological Approach to Understanding, Evaluating, and Treating Disruptive Mood Dysregulation Disorder in Childhood
+Understanding, Evaluating, and Treating Disruptive Mood Dysregulation Disorder in Childhood in Educational Settings

-- www.samgoldstein.com

-info@samgoldstein.com
+- info@samgoldstein.com

 @drsamgoldstein

 @doctorsamgoldstein

 - @CommonSenseScience

 TRUTH. @CommonSenseScience

-- Sam Goldstein, PhD Neurology, Learning, and Behavior Center www.samgoldstein.com
+Sam Goldstein, PhD Neurology, Learning, and Behavior Center www.samgoldstein.com

 Sam obtained his Ph.D. in School Psychology from the University of Utah and is licensed as a Psychologist and Certified School Psychologist in the State of Utah.
 He is also board certified as a Pediatric Neuropsychologist and listed in the Council for the National Register of Health Service Providers in Psychology.
 He is a Fellow of the American Psychological Association and the National Academy of Neuropsychology.
 Sam is an Adjunct Assistant Professor in the Department of Psychiatry at the University of Utah School of Medicine.
 He has authored, co-edited, or co-authored over 50 clinical and trade publications, three dozen chapters, nearly three dozen peer-reviewed scientific articles, and eight psychological and neuropsychological tests.
-He is in development for a behavioral assessment tool to evaluate DMDD and is editing a clinical volume about DMDD.
-Sam is the Editor in Chief of the Journal of Attention Disorders.
+He is in development for a behavioral assessment tool to evaluate DMDD.
+His clinical volume about DMDD was just published by Springer.
+Sam is the former Editor in Chief of the Journal of Attention Disorders.
 Since 1980, he has served as the Clinical Director of the Neurology, Learning, and Behavior Center in Salt Lake City, Utah.